Bosnian War: 1995

 The HV-HVO secured over 2500 km2 of territory during Operation Mistral 2, including the towns of Jajce, Šipovo and Drvar.
 At the same time, the ARBiH engaged the VRS further to the north in Operation Sana and captured several towns, including Bosanska Krupa, Bosanski Petrovac, Ključ and Sanski Most.
 A VRS counteroffensive against the ARBiH in western Bosnia was launched on 23/24 September.
 Within two weeks the VRS was in the vicinity of the town of Ključ.
 The ARBiH requested Croatian assistance and on 8 October the HV-HVO launched Operation Southern Move under the overall command of HV Major General Ante Gotovina.
 The VRS lost the town of Mrkonjić Grad, while HVO units came within 25 km south of Banja Luka.

 On 28 August, a VRS mortar attack on the Sarajevo Markale marketplace killed 43 people.
 In response to the second Markale massacre, on 30 August, the Secretary General of NATO announced the start of Operation Deliberate Force, widespread airstrikes against Bosnian Serb positions supported by UNPROFOR rapid reaction force artillery attacks.
 On 14 September 1995, the NATO air strikes were suspended to allow the implementation of an agreement with Bosnian Serbs for the withdrawal of heavy weapons from around Sarajevo.
 Twelve days later, on 26 September, an agreement of further basic principles for a peace accord was reached in New York City between the foreign ministers of Bosnia and Herzegovina, Croatia and the FRY.
 A 60-day ceasefire came into effect on 12 October, and on 1 November peace talks began in Dayton, Ohio.
-The war ended with the Dayton Peace Agreement signed on 21 November 1995; the final version of the peace agreement was signed 14 December 1995 in Paris.
+The war ended with the Dayton Peace Agreement initialed on 21 November 1995; the peace agreement was formally signed 14 December 1995 in Paris.

-Following the Dayton Agreement, a NATO led Implementation Force (IFOR) was deployed to Bosnia-Herzegovina.
+Following the Dayton Agreement, a NATO-led Implementation Force (IFOR) was deployed to Bosnia-Herzegovina.
 This 80,000 strong unit, was deployed in order to enforce the peace, as well as other tasks such as providing support for humanitarian and political aid, reconstruction, providing support for displaced civilians to return to their homes, collection of arms, and mine and unexploded ordnance clearing of the affected areas.